-UNDER REVIEW [R&R J.LEO] Cashman, M., Maciejovsky,B., Wernerfelt, B. 2024.
+UNDER REVIEW [R&R J.LEO] Cashman, M., Maciejovsky, B., Wernerfelt, B. 2024.
 Small talk as a contracting device: trust, cooperative norms, and changing equilibria.

-We show experimentally that even very brief small talk with a potential trading partner may function as contracting device by enhancing trust and cooperation.
+We show experimentally that even very brief small talk with a potential trading partner functions as contracting device by enhancing trust and cooperation.
 In contrast to formal contracts, pre-deal socializing can cover contingencies that are truly unforeseen, and unlike relational contracts, it is independent of repeated play.
-A second set of experiments show that between-stage socializing in repeated games can help players move from one stage-game equilibrium to another.